-Family Fishing Day:
+Family Fishing Day

 Family Fishing Day runs in conjunction with the Provincial Governments “Family Fishing Weekend” held on Victoria Day weekend every year.
 This is a Provincial initiative that allows Island residents to fish without a conservation fund or angling license for the weekend.
 This initiative promotes families to participate in the love of angling or introduction to the sport.
 It is an enjoyable family event that connects families and friends while enjoying a little exercise and the beautiful scenery of the outdoors.

-Each year classes from various schools around PEI take part in releasing fry staged Atlantic Salmon at Mooney’s Interpretive Centre in Peakes, PEI.
+Each year classes from various schools around PEI take part in releasing fry staged Atlantic Salmon at Mooney’s Interpretive Center in Peakes, PEI.
 The Abegweit Biodiversity Enhancement Hatchery has restored the Fish Friends Program, which is now called the “Plamu’k na Kitapina’q” or “Salmon are our Friends” program on PEI from The Atlantic Salmon Federation.
-The hatchery delivers salmon eggs to a few schools, where the students will take care of them in a classroom aquarium.
-The students learn about conservation, and the biology of the Atlantic salmon and the importance of our water before releasing their fish into our PEI river systems.
+The hatchery delivers salmon eggs to schools on the Island where the students care for and raise the fry in a classroom aquarium.
+The students learn about salmon conservation, the biology of the Atlantic salmon and the importance of our water before releasing their fish into our PEI river systems.

-Annual Beach Cleanup:
+Annual Beach Cleanup

-Morell River Run Festival:
+Morell River Run Festival

 The festival hosts events such as a seniors’ social, movie night, trivia, parade, BBQ, pancake breakfast, children’s stories, crafts, games, strawberry social and much more!

-Tree and Shrub Planting:
+Tree and Shrub Planting

-Broodstock collection occurred October and November 2016.
-Fish are collected along the Morell River, then spawned at the hatchery when ready and then the broodstock fish are released back into the area they were collected from.
-The eggs overwinter and are well taken care of at the hatchery in Scotchfort and then are released the following year the young salmon are released back into the river.
-This broodstock collection with local watershed groups, PEI Fish & Wildlife, and the Abegweit Biodiversity Enhancement Hatchery is used to help promote spawning and stabilize future populations.
+Broodstock collection occurs October through November each year.
+Fish are collected along the Morell River, then spawned at the Abegweit Biodiversity Enhancement Hatchery in Scotchfort before being released back into their native rivers.
+The eggs are well taken care of at the Biodiversity Hatchery where they remain overwinter .
+In spring of the following year the young salmon are released back into the river as fry.
+This broodstock collection with local watershed groups, PEI Fish & Wildlife, and the Abegweit Biodiversity Enhancement Hatchery is used to help supplement wild populations of Atlantic salmon and brook trout.